emailreputationapi/reputation/README.md

 ];
 ```

-Open your `.env` file and add the following section:
+Finally, open your `.env` file and add the following section:

 ```bash
 # EmailReputationAPI.com